davidguttman/authentic/README.md

 ## What is it? ##

 Authentic is a collection of modules to help your various services authenticate a user.
-Put more concretely, Authentic aims to do the following:
+Put more concretely, Authentic does the following:

-* `authentic-server` will allow your users to "sign up", "confirm", "login", and "change password" with their email address and a chosen password.
-It will also provide its public-key to other microservices so that they can decrypt authentication tokens and verify a user's identity.
+* Allow your users to "sign up", "confirm", "log in", and "change password" with their email address and a chosen password (persisted to a db of your choice), and provide an authentication token on successful log in.
+* Easily protect access to your microservice by decrypting a user's authentication token.
-* `authentic-service` will request (and cache) your `authentic-server`'s public-key, and can use it to decrypt the authentication token in client requests to your microservice
+* Help make requests from the browser to `authentic-server` for sign up/confirm/login/password reset, as well as automatically including the authentication token in requests to your microservices.
-* `authentic-client` is an easy way to consume `authentic-server`'s endpoints.
-It will also help make requests to protected microservices by putting the authentication token in the header for you.

-## How it works ##

-Let's pretend you work at ScaleHaus (Uber meets Airbnb for lizards) and you have a single page app (SPA) at `admin.scalehaus.io` that would like to talk to various internal microservices (reporting, account admin, etc...).
-You could ensure that only those with a `@scalehaus.io` email address have access to your SPA and services by doing the following:

-1) Run an instance of Authentic (see above) at `auth.scalehaus.io`

-2) Add views to `admin.scalehaus.io` for signup/login/etc, and hook them up to the appropriate CORS endpoints on `auth.scalehaus.io`

-3) When a user (chet@scalehaus.io) logs in, your SPA will receive a JSON Web Token (JWT) for that user (feel free to store in localStorage for later)

-4) Now, any time your user interacts with a microservice (i.e. `reporting.scalehaus.io`) your SPA will add the JWT to the request header

-5) Your microservice, `reports.scalehaus.io`, will be able to use `auth.scalehaus.io`'s public key to decrypt the token and verify that the user is actually chet@scalehaus.io -- without needing a shared db

 ## Example ##

+Let's pretend you work at ScaleHaus (Uber meets Airbnb for lizards).
+You have a web app at `admin.scalehaus.io` (client-side SPA) that is an interface to various microservices (like `reporting.scalehaus.io`).
+You want to make sure that only employees with a `@scalehaus.io` email address have access to your app and microservices.
+Here's how you can do it:

+1) Create an authentication server with [authentic-server](https://github.com/davidguttman/authentic-server) available at `auth.scalehaus.io`.

+2) Add views to `admin.scalehaus.io` for signup/confirm/login/reset-password and use [authentic-client](https://github.com/davidguttman/authentic-client) for those actions and for requests to your microservices.

+3) In your microservice(s), e.g. `reports.scalehaus.io`, use [authentic-service](https://github.com/davidguttman/authentic-service) to decrypt the authentication token provided in the request and verify the user's identity and that their email ends in `@scalehaus.io`.

+## In Action ##

 Authentic Server